APNIC expands local engagement at TWNOG 6.

 APNIC actively participated in the sixth Taiwan Network Operators Group (TWNOG 6.0) meeting in Taipei, held from 15 to 18 April 2025.
 Over 300 network professionals attended the event, which covered a variety of topics, including AI, cloud networking, DNS/DNSSEC, and key Internet protocols.

 At the event, APNIC set up a booth where it provided attendees with detailed information on IP resources, membership benefits, and the WHOIS database.
-APNIC also conducted a three-day BGP workshop, delivered in Mandarin, which had 22 participants.
+APNIC also conducted a three-day BGP workshop, delivered in Mandarin, which had 22 entities.
 During the event, Makito Lay gave a Lightning Talk encouraging the TWNOG community to actively participate in the ongoing ICP-2 consultation, a process aimed at gathering community input on critical Internet policy matters.

 Also read: APNIC participates in APIGA Australia 2024